-a) The balance under current account includes funds in transit primarily for credit card receipts yet to be credited to the Company- ₹ 337 lakhs (Previous year: ₹ 4,952 lakhs).
+a) The balance under current account includes funds in transit primarily for credit card receipts yet to be credited to the Company-₹ 34 crores (Previous year: ₹ 3 crores).

-- b) This amount represents restricted cash maintained for the gold harvest scheme for compliance with the Companies (Acceptance of Deposit) Rules, 2014 as per the Companies Act 2013, as amended. - c) The disclosures regarding details of specified bank notes held and transacted during 8 November 2016 to 30 December 2016 have not been made since the requirement does not pertain to financial year ended 31 March 2020.
+b) This amount represents restricted cash maintained for the golden harvest scheme for compliance with the Companies (Acceptance of Deposit) Rules, 2014 as per the Companies Act 2013, as amended.

+c) The disclosures regarding details of specified bank notes held and transacted during 8th November 2016 to 30th December 2016 have not been made since the requirement does not pertain to financial year ended 31st March 2021.

-11.4 Loans receivables
+11.4 Loans receivable